 Church Health is committed to connecting people of faith and their congregations with quality health resources, meaningful volunteer opportunities and trusted educational experiences.

 As an integral part of a healing ministry, faith community nursing is one of the best ways a congregation can promote health and wholeness.
 Faith community nurses serve congregations large and small in a variety of ways and serve in diverse faith communities throughout the world.

-From the training of Congregational Health Promoters to the development of faith-based walking programs to the creation of curricula that explore the meaning of health and healing ministry, the Church Health Center develops quality resources for use by people of faith.
+From the training of Congregational Health Promoters to the development of faith-based walking programs to the creation of curricula that explore the meaning of health and healing ministry, Church Health develops quality resources for use by people of faith.

 Our Church Health Reader, connects churches and people who work in them who are interested in healing ministry by providing them with both theological frameworks and practical applications.

-Volunteer Opportunities: At the core of its mission, all Church Health Center employees are committed to providing meaningful volunteer opportunities for lay and professional volunteers who wish to serve others through our ministry.
+Volunteer Opportunities: At the core of its mission, all Church Health employees are committed to providing meaningful volunteer opportunities for lay and professional volunteers who wish to serve others through our ministry.

 To learn more about our many outreach programs, contact firstname.lastname@example.org or call (901) 261-8833.